Sensory friendly

-Sensory friendly is a designed environment which is an accommodation for people who have a sensory dysfunction or a sensory processing disorder.
+Sensory friendly refers to a designed environment which is an accommodation for people who have a sensory dysfunction or a sensory processing disorder.
 There are sensory friendly experiences which are offered by businesses and there is also sensory friendly furniture.

 Background

 Adults and children who report a sensory dysfunction or a sensory-integration disturbance often also present with a learning disability.
-A sensory friendly environment is created to assist those with a Sensory processing disorder (SDP).
+A sensory friendly environment is created to assist those with a sensory processing disorder (SPD).
 The disorder is characterized by a hypersensitivity to stimuli accompanied by anxiety.
 The Sensory Processing Disorder Foundation believes that there may be as many as one in every 20 people living with a sensory processing disorder.
+Sources debate whether SPD is an independent disorder or represents the observed symptoms of various other, more well-established, disorders.
+SPD is not included in the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association, and the American Academy of Pediatrics has recommended in 2012 that pediatricians not use SPD as a stand-alone diagnosis.

 Autism

 Autistic people often experience sensory overload when they are in their communities.
 To accommodate those with these specific disabilities, some businesses offer sensory friendly hours for shopping, eating or attending community events.

-For adults with autism, modification of the workplace environment includes softened lighting, reduced noise and partitions around work areas.
+For autistic adults, modification of the workplace environment includes softened lighting, reduced noise and partitions around work areas.